onzfonz/comp227/src/content/7/en/part7b.md

 }
 ```

-By doing this we can extract the state of the *App* component and its manipulation entirely into the *useCounter* hook.
+By doing this we can extract the state of the `App` component and its manipulation entirely into the `useCounter` hook.
 Managing the counter state and logic is now the responsibility of the custom hook.

-The same hook could be <i>reused</i> in the application that was keeping track of the number of clicks made to the left and right buttons:
+The same hook could be ***reused*** in the application that was keeping track of the number of clicks made to the left and right buttons:

 ```js